DEQs fact sheet,

 Existing WPCF permit renewal form and fee:

-The metal mining activity owner or operator may need to also
+Metal mining activity owners or operators may need to also

-register for coverage under additional general stormwater discharge
+register for permit coverage under additional general stormwater discharge

 For off-stream activities, miners often utilize all local water